free6k/gulp-css-merge-url/README.md

 # gulp-css-merge-url

-> Plugin for merging css selectors that contain the same URL
+> Plugin for merging css selectors(rules) that contain the same URL

 ## Install